AS-Developer15/Intro-to-OOP-in-Python/README.md

 # Intro to OOP in Python

- This repository contain some of the OOP Concepts for complete beginners.
+-This repository contain some of the OOP Concepts for complete beginners.
+-Creating Class ~ Give Info Regarding Creating Classes in Python.
+-Instantiation and Methods ~ Give Info Regarding Class Instantiation with Instance Method -Classes and C Methods ~ Give Info Regarding Class Instantiation with Class Methods -Classes and S Methods ~ Give Info Regarding Class Instantiation with Static Methods -Inheritance Intro ~ Give Info Regarding Inheritance -Encapsulation Intro ~ Give Info Regarding Property Decorator Getter And Setter in Python